2013-04-05

 【Aiden in English】

 In the northeast of San Cristobal Island, we lined up on the deck for a chance to see Kicker Rock in an odd form.
 It was a remnant of a vertical tuff formation, abruptly rising almost 500 ft/152 meters from the Pacific Ocean.
 Kicker Rock looked sharp and massive, and nearly bare rock pieces protruded from the ocean.
 Only the birds seemed to be able to scale the sides.
-Even though there was little chance from slim to none, erosion had split the rock, presenting it in an emblematic shape like a shoe, its original name being Kicker Rock or a sleeping sea lion.
+Even though there was little chance, from slim to none, erosion had split the rock, presenting it in an emblematic shape, like a shoe, its original name being Kicker Rock, or a sleeping sea lion.
 The rock was divided into two parts, forming a channel beyond my imagination.
-Our cruise from one side of this tuff cone formation gave us a close-up view of sea birds along the cliffs.
-Late afternoon, I decided to swim on the Coast of San Cristobal Island.
-Before I could jump into the water, Mom commanded, well, told me, but it sounded like a command to explore a long and wide white coral sand beach of Witch Hill, one of the first sites visited by Charles Darwin in 1835.
+Our cruise from one side of this tuff cone provided us with a close-up view of seabirds along the cliffs.
+Late in the afternoon, I decided to swim on the Coast of San Cristóbal Island.
+Before I could jump into the water, Mom commanded, well, told me, but it sounded like a command to explore a long and wide, white coral-sand beach at Witch Hill, one of the first sites visited by Charles Darwin in 1835.
 Due to the hot weather, we didn't see much fauna except for a sea lion, a brown pelican, ghost crabs, and a marine iguana or Imp of Darkness sunbathing on the rocks.
 After being bitten painfully by the horseflies, I finally splashed among the people of our cruise ship in the warm water.
 After a delightful swim, I heard a little whimpering.
 I turned around and saw a baby sealion barking in the cove.
 The pups sounded hungry.
 Their mother probably went foraging.
 At that moment, the pup started to look for three other females for milk on the sandy shore.
 Unfortunately, the pup didn't get anything but a lot of yells.
 The sea lion mother seemed only to nurture her offspring by instinct in the Galapagos.
 The pup was wandering around the beach and anxiously awaiting its mother's return.
-We gazed upon the natural beauty of Witch Hill beach, where animal life was vivid, and Kicker Rock was situated in the backdrop. 【红霞译】
+We gazed upon the natural beauty of Witch Hill beach, where animal life was vivid, and Kicker Rock was situated in the backdrop. 【紅霞譯】

 Witch Hill, One of the Visited Sites by Charles Darwin